-- Confidential business information, as well as confidential information of consumers and individuals, would be protected from disclosure under Australian law.
+- Confidential business information, as well as confidential information of consumers and individuals, would be protected from unlawful disclosure under Australian law.

 MoUs associated with the DEA

-This agreement is supported by seven Memoranda of Understanding (MoUs) which facilitate practical cooperation initiatives on:
+The DEA is supported by seven Memoranda of Understanding (MoUs) which facilitate practical cooperation initiatives on: